ma2th/btc/README.md

 ## Tested Bluetooth Remote Controllers

+* ACGAM R1
-* ACGAM R1 (supported buttons: A, B, C, D if the controller is in "music mode", which can be activated by pressing M-A)
+ * Supported buttons: A, B, C, D
+ * Controller has to be in "music mode", which can be activated by pressing M-A
-* VR SHINECON / HIZEK (supported buttons: Enter, Left, Right, Up, Down if the controller is in "VR mode")
+* VR SHINECON / HIZEK
+ * Supported buttons: Enter, Left, Right, Up, Down
+ * Controller has to be in "VR mode"

 ## Implementation